525 jewelry made of gold

 The numbers you may find on your jewelry are related to the percentage of gold in the necklace, bracelet or ring.
 Numbers that contain 2 digits represent the gold karatage while numbers that contain 3 digits represent the number of gold parts in 1000.
 They therefore indicate the same information in two different ways.

-525 means that your jewelry contains 525 parts of gold out of 1000.
+525 stamped on jewelry mean it contains 525 parts of gold out of 1000.
 In terms of carats, this corresponds to 12.6k.
 (The "k" can also be replaced by "ct" on some jewelry.)
 Thus, two italy gold necklaces with the respective markings 525 and 12.6K contain the same proportion of gold to their weight.
 However, note that if one is heavier, it will contain more gold.
+Necklaces and rings size are also to be taken into account when evaluating the total amount of yellow gold in gold plating and gold filled jewelry.

 Also note that 12.6K contains a decimal and is not a round number.
 Indeed, 525 is not a common number in the jewelry world.
-585 jewelry being much more common, your jewelry could actually be worth 14k gold.
-We have detailed the classic numbering in the jewelry industry to help you better understand the karesting system used.
+585 jewelry being much more common, your piece of gold jewelry could actually be worth 14k gold.
+Stamped on jewelry mean purity level of precious metals like white gold engagement ring or sterling silver initial bracelet.
+We have detailed the casual stamped jewelry that exist to help you better understand the karesting system used.

 What are the numbers used for jewelry made of gold?